Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: RQ2: Limiting Factors

 Building upon the work of Zhang et al. ~\cite{Zhang2025mitigation}, we introduce a hierarchical taxonomy to analyze the underlying causes of diverse execution behaviors, as depicted in Figure~\ref{fig: summary}.
 This taxonomy consists of different levels: the first level delineates high-level categories of unexpected behaviors; the second level refines these behaviors into subcategories; and the other levels enumerate specific causes associated with each subcategory.
 Levels may be left unpopulated when no suitable subcategories or concrete causes can be identified.
 This hierarchical framework facilitates a systematic investigation into why nearly 25\% of exploit executions deviate from expected.

 The challenges of cross-version applicability stem from three factors: Build Failure, Exploit Failure, and Unexpected Behavior. \textbf{Build Failure} manifests in both vulnerable (1,775 versions) and non-vulnerable (4,509 versions) versions.
 These failures are classified into two categories: incompatibility issues arising from different library versions and environment issues due to specific configurations.
 The causes of \textbf{Exploit Failure} (672 versions) are grouped into three categories: flaws or incompleteness in the payload design that prevent reproduction, payload non-compliance with version-specific input validations, and incompatibilities between the exploit verification logic and the runtime behavior of the library.
 Finally, \textbf{Unexpected Behavior} (1,029 versions) can be divided into two groups: cases where the payload is intercepted or encounters exceptions on safe versions leading to unexpected results, and cases where the exploit still succeeds on safe versions due to inadequate constraint or defective vulnerability verification logic.
-In the following sections, we provide a detailed breakdown of each category.
+In the following sections, we provide a detailed breakdown of each category and present concrete examples to illustrate how these factors lead to reproduction failures.